canada-ca/canada-ca.github.io/_drafts/measure_task_success.md

 Task completion rate = the percent of participants who correctly answered the task without guessing, either from the task content on the target page or on another page.
 * Task completion example: The flu symptoms target page showed a list of flu and cold symptoms.
 Participants had to select both headache and fever from a list of symptoms as the most important signals that they had the flu rather than a cold.
 ** Only 50% of participants correctly selected both headache and fever as the flu symptoms that signal they have a flu versus a cold.
-This situation of a High findability rate and low completion rate is a 'Content gap'.
-Clearly, it's the flu symptoms specialists who must take action to improve the task completion rate.
+We call high findability and low completion a 'Content gap'.
+The specialists who design the Flu page content must take action to improve the task completion rate.

 Findability | Completion | Example
 --- | --- | ---